spypaul/MQSim_CXL/README.md

 ### Installation
 1. To install Trace Generator, please follow the instructions specified in the [memory tracing tool repository](https://github.com/dgist-datalab/trace_generator.git).
-2. To install MQSIM CXL, please download and extract or clone this repository to your preferred location.
+2. To install MQSIM CXL, please download and extract or clone this repository to a preferred location.

 ### Workflow and Usage
 This process consists of three main stages: produce \*.vout or \*.pout files --> convert the files into \*.trace files --> run simulation with the traces.